SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As mentioned above,
-subclasses do not inherit their superclass initializers by default.
+subclasses don't inherit their superclass initializers by default.
 However, superclass initializers *are* automatically inherited if certain conditions are met.
 In practice, this means that
-you do not need to write initializer overrides in many common scenarios,
+you don't need to write initializer overrides in many common scenarios,
 and can inherit your superclass initializers with minimal effort whenever it is safe to do so.

 Assuming that you provide default values for any new properties you introduce in a subclass,